LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

 ### Pump is Not Responding

-The obvious fix is to make sure the RileyLink compatible device is not so far away from the pump or pod that they cannot communicate.
+The first step is to make sure the phone and if needed, the RileyLink compatible device, is not so far away from the pump or pod that they cannot communicate.
 Assuming you've addressed this, then you can move on to other steps.

+**Omnipod Loopers**:

+If the pod is screaming, it should still be able to communicate with Loop, but sometimes you need to restore communication so you can deactivate the pod and quiet it.
+Follow the steps below, just do it with the added "noise".

-**Omnipod Loopers**: Following the steps to [reset the RileyLink / Phone](#rileylink-compatible-device) almost always fixes this issue.
-There has been one report over the last 3 years where the pod really had stopped communicating, but try everything else before burning another pod.
+The [Reset Loop-to-Pump Communications](#reset-loop-to-pump-communications) steps almost always fix the issue.
+It is possible that the pod really had stopped communicating, but try everything else before burning another pod.

 **Medtronic Loopers**: If the pump is not responding with "decoding" errors or various other messages about pump responses.
 Try the following: